Where to See the Eclipse

 Path of the Eclipse Shadow

-Regions seeing, at least, a partial eclipse: South/East Asia, Much of Australia, Much of North America, Pacific.
+Regions seeing, at least, a partial eclipse: Much of Asia, Australia, Much of North America, Pacific.

 Eclipse Shadow Path